-While DIY pruning and trimming are ideal for any homeowner, it can get dangerous when dealing with larger trees.
+While DIY pruning and trimming are ideal for any homeowner, they can get dangerous when dealing with larger trees.
 The average cost of pruning trees is around $450 but can go as low as $200 when trees are properly cared for.
 This is more affordable compared to the cost of completely getting rid of a sick or damaged tree.
 Tree removal costs can go upwards of $1200 without including the cost of planting a new tree and treating other infected plants.
-Pruning is the best way to avoid the extra costs.
+Pruning is the best way to avoid extra costs.

 How to prune trees properly

 Once a tree is established in a yard, it will require occasional care, which ensures you enjoy the benefits of pruning.